|

 so popular

-I prepared a slide show on
+I prepared a PowerPoint

-my notebook computer and gave a seminar in English on "Marketing and the use of
+presentation on my notebook computer and gave a seminar in English (They

-the Internet" to a large company that are prospects for Eton's Technology
+large company that are prospects for Eton's Technology Transfer division.
+The

-Transfer division.
-The fellow beside me handled the interpretation.
-(In this
+fellow beside me handled the interpretation.
+(In this picture I am proving that

-picture I am proving that I am expert enough to count to four.)
+I am expert enough to count to four.)

 I spent an interesting Saturday afternoon